The Leading Expert In

-We believe in the value of effectively executed personalized learning in schools.
+We believe in the value of student-centered learning in schools.
 We believe that, as information becomes more readily available, the role of teachers must shift away from subject matter experts.
 We believe that the role of teachers in the 21st century is that of facilitation and modeling, with an emphasis on getting to know students and scaffolding their learning experience.

 Compassionate, Ethical Global Community

 When young people have meaningful connections with adults who model compassionate and ethical global citizenship, they are more likely to become compassionate and ethical global citizens themselves.

 The Impact of Mobility